 This was so much better than drinking blood from glasses and out of bags.

 He had control over life.
 Whether it departed slowly and with pleasure, or in a nightmare of pain and agony, it was his choice to make.
-He was half tempted to hit another address just to feel the rush again, but it was getting close to when Madeline would call and he had to head back to the hotel and get cleaned up.
+He was half tempted to hit another address just to feel the rush again, but it was getting close to when Madeline would call and he needed to get back to the hotel to get cleaned up.

-Pulling his hood tighter around his head, he left the alley and waited until he was a few blocks away before he called Cole.
+Pulling his hood up tight over his head, he left the alley and waited until he was a few blocks away before he called Cole.